Eli Arnstad

 Eli Arnstad (born 4 May 1962) is a Norwegian civil servant, sports official and politician for the Centre Party.

 Early life and career

 She was born in Stjørdal Municipality as a daughter of accountant and farmer Arne Arnstad (1932–1980) and nurse Aasta Arnstad, née Auran (1938–).
 She is a twin sister of the prominent politician Marit Arnstad and mother of Ada Arnstad.

 Having graduated from high school in 1981, she first studied at Mære Agricultural School until 1983.
-She is educated business administrator from the Nord-Trøndelag University College, having graduated as cand.mag. in 1999.
+She is an educated business administrator from the Nord-Trøndelag University College, having graduated as cand.mag. in 1999.
 She also minored in public law in 1986 and political science in 1989.

 She became involved in politics in the early 1980s.
 She chaired the regional party chapter of the Centre Youth from 1982 to 1985.
 She then became involved in the Nordiska Centerns Ungdomsforbund, presiding over that organization from 1989 to 1991.
 From 1991 to 1992 she worked in the civil service of Trollhättan Municipality in Sweden.